Our coffee expert Tyler has had his hands on the new Keurig K Mini and put it to the test. Here’s what he thought.

 I can see it being used in studio flats, dorm rooms, and office spaces rather than in larger, home kitchens – I think these home-from-home environments will really let The Keurig K-Mini shine.

 Our Keurig K-Mini review looks to assess how well it is suited to modern life and who will best benefit from this one cup wonder.
+Remember that this mini is different from the Supreme version: the Keurig k910 so do not get them confused.

 The Keurig K-Mini plays up to this simplicity with its aesthetics, too.
 It is minimalist in design and form as well as intention, available in a few different retro shades reminiscent of 1950s SMEG fridges, with a clean, paired down visual that will look good in any modern kitchen.